dsebastien/softwareArchitectureNotes/event-driven.md

 ## Design idea for a platform using Event Sourcing

-Components:

-* back-end
+MUST: leverage functional reactive programming \(FRP\).
+Java/Kotin: Reactor, JS/TS: RxJS...

+### Components

+#### Back-end

+Microservice architecture with at least the following components:

 * a platform-wide \(i.e., global\) highly available message broker _with_ streaming support \(e.g., Kafka\)
+  * all relevant platform events transit through it
+* 1-n microservices
+  * bounded context
-  * a server event mediator embedded in each back-end microservice
+* a server event mediator embedded in each microservice
-    * leverage reactive programming \(e.g., Reactor\)
+  * dispatches events within the microservice for consumption/reaction
 * a platform-wide back-end event mediator
   * responsible for orchestration between event publishers and subscribers
 * a platform-wide back-end event manager
   * responsible for long-term storage \(event sourcing and management of snapshots\)

-* clients
+#### Clients

 * a client event mediator embedded in each client
-    * leverage reactive programming \(e.g., RxJS\)
+  * dispatches events within the client for consumption/reaction
 * an event publisher embedded in each client
   * e.g., GraphQL calls or WebSocket

-Flows of events between components
+### Flow of events between components

-* clients
+#### Clients

-  * communicate directly with 1-n back-ends
-    * through REST and/or GraphQL calls
+Communicate directly with 1-n back-ends through REST and/or GraphQL calls \(using queries & mutations\)

-      * when doing so they trigger indirectly the creation of events
+* when doing so they trigger \(directly or indirectly\) the creation of events on the back-end platform
 * each contacted back-end hit by calls decides when to generate events for the rest of the platform

+If we take the example of a Web or node.js based application, the structure could be as follows.

+Layers:

+* UI: dumb + smart components and their controllers
+* Services
+  * hold business logic
-  *
+  * interact with lower layers
-* event mediators: listens/pushes to topics and to subscribers

-Client-side Web applications

-* smart components &lt;-&gt; service layer &lt;-&gt; web workers &lt;-&gt; Client Event Mediator &lt;-&gt; WebSocket and/or Server-Sent Events
-  * subscribe to event sources through the event mediator
+* Client Event Mediator: RxJS subscriptions to queries made through services/repositories
-  * react to received events: WebSocket -&gt; Client Event Mediator -&gt; services \(e.g., using RxJS\)
-  * publish events: services -&gt; Client Event Mediator \(e.g., using WebSocket\)
+* Repositories
-  * GraphQL and/or RESTful client
+  * REST and/or GraphQL client

-Server-side platform
+  * leverage WebSockets and/or Server-Sent Events

+#### Platform

+Clients may

 * microservice A